Yu-Gi-Oh!: Yu-Gi-Oh! (1998 TV series)

 The first Yu-Gi-Oh! anime adaptation was produced by Toei Animation and aired for 27 episodes on TV Asahi from April to October 1998.

 Yu-Gi-Oh!
 Duel Monsters (2000 TV series)

 A second anime television series adaptation, produced by NAS and animated by Gallop, was broadcast for 224 episodes on TV Tokyo from April 2000 to September 2004.

 Capsule Monsters

 Yu-Gi-Oh!
-Capsule Monsters is a 12-episode spin-off miniseries to the Yu-Gi-Oh!
+Capsule Monsters consists of 12 addendum episodes of the Yu-Gi-Oh!
 Duel Monsters series, commissioned, produced and edited by 4Kids Entertainment, which aired in North America between September and November 2006.

 Films

 Four theatrical animated films based on the franchise have been released.

 Yu-Gi-Oh!
 (1999)

 Based on the Toei animated series, the thirty-minute Yu-Gi-Oh! film was released in March 1999.

 Yu-Gi-Oh!
 The Movie: Pyramid of Light

 Yu-Gi-Oh!
 The Movie: Pyramid of Light, often referred to as simply Yu-Gi-Oh!
 The Movie, was first released in North America in August 2004.
 The film was developed specifically for Western audiences by 4Kids based on the success of the Yu-Gi-Oh! franchise in the United States.